kaiorosa1/100-days-of-code/r1-log.md

 I Worked on the floodfill functionality and it finally worked.
 Also worked a bit on the Tribute Page (FCC project).

+### R1D14

+I'm almost done with the Tribute Page.
+My project passed all the requirements but I still want to be working on  it to make it better and prettier.
+I wrote a readme on GitHub of the Campo Minado, it's a work in progress but it's something.
+Due to issues with C9 I haven't worked on Campo Minado as much.
+I implemented a function and changed some bits.